 You need to make sure your computer is properly communicating with your phone to execute Fastboot commands.
 To do so type the following command and then the enter key:

-Note: Mac and Linux users will most likely have to add a period and a slash before entering any of the commands listed here (e.g., ./fastboot devices).
+Note: Mac, Linux, and Windows PowerShell users will likely have to add a period and a slash before entering any ADB or Fastboot commands (e.g., ./fastboot devices).